Caterpillar Cake Recipe

 - 1. Prepare cake batter according to package directions.
 Fill a greased 8-oz. custard cup three-fourths full.
 Pour remaining batter into a greased 10-in. fluted tube pan.

-- 2. Bake the custard cup at 350° for 20-25 minutes and the tube cake for 40-45 minutes or until a toothpick inserted near the center comes out clean.
+- 2. Bake the custard cup at 350° for 20-25 minutes and the tube cake for 40-45 minutes or until a toothpick inserted in the center comes out clean.
 Cool for 10 minutes before removing cakes to wire racks to cool completely.

 - 3. Cut large cake in half widthwise.
-To form caterpillar, place one half on a 15-in. x 10-in. covered board.
+To form caterpillar, place one half on a 15x10-in. covered board.
 Place the remaining portion next to the first to form an "S." With a serrated knife, level top and bottom of small cake; place on one end of caterpillar for head.

 - 4. Frost the small cake with vanilla frosting; gently press 1/4 cup coconut into frosting.
 Add purple gumdrops for eyes.
 For mouth, flatten red gumdrop between waxed paper with a rolling pin; place below eyes.
 For antennae, press orange gumdrops onto pretzels; insert into head.

 - 5. Place 3/4 cup coconut in each of three small resealable plastic bags.
 Tint one orange with yellow and red food coloring; tint one green and one yellow.
 Frost the caterpillar with remaining vanilla frosting.
 Press alternate colors of coconut into frosting.
 Yield: 8-10 servings.